PawFran/lang-learning/readme.md

 ### vocabulary module is dedicated to learning vocabulary

 ### latin_grammar modules is for learning grammatical patterns of latin (conjugations, declensions etc.)

+### ./resources catalog contains key mapping for sublime text 3 allowing to type letters with long accent